GeorgeElliotMathieson/FANUC-ML/robots/README.md

 ## Directory Structure

 - `urdf/`: Contains URDF model files for the robots
-  - `fanuc_lrmate_200ic.urdf`: The main URDF file for the LR Mate 200iC robot
+  - `fanuc.urdf`: The main URDF file for the FANUC robot with detailed meshes
-  - `fanuc.urdf`: Alternative URDF model for compatibility with older scripts
 - `meshes/`: Contains STL and other 3D mesh files for the robot parts
 - `fanuc/`: Contains FANUC-specific configurations and auxiliary files